Take advantage of safe transfers when you send or receive money overseas with Commonwealth Bank (CBA).

 Bank rates are updated multiple times a day to reflect prevailing market conditions.
-Check out the screenshot below to get an idea of the rates offered by CBA.

 It’s also worth noting that if you lodge a transfer via your local branch, you can request that any fees imposed by intermediary or receiving banks will be paid by you rather than the recipient.
 As an example, if you transfer money to the USA, you’ll have to pay an extra $30 fee in addition to the charge imposed from the table above.

 Minimum transfer amount and available countries